Protection status changes to red and the Real-Time Scanning service stopsEnvironment

 - Click Turn On.

-NOTE: The Turn On button will be available only when Real-Time Scanning is off.
+NOTE: The Turn On button is only available when Real-Time Scanning is off.

 - Return to the main SecurityCenter page and verify that Real-Time Scanning remains on.